midsbie/authagon/examples/oauth2-web-starter/README.md

 Visit http://localhost:3000 and click on "Log in with <provider>" to authenticate with your provider of choice.
 Once logged in, you can view the user's profile by navigating to the profile page.

+## Security Notes

+This starter shows how the pieces fit together; it deliberately makes a few trade-offs that are acceptable for local development but should be revisited for production:

+- Cookies:
+  - `examples/oauth2-web-starter/main.go` configures `store.NewCookieStore(store.WithSecure(false))`
+    so cookies work over plain HTTP on `localhost`.
+In production you should:
+    - Serve over HTTPS.
+    - Omit `WithSecure(false)` (or explicitly set `WithSecure(true)`).
+    - Carefully choose `Path`, `Domain`, `SameSite`, and `HttpOnly` according to your app’s needs.
+- Tokens in HTML:
+  - The example `profileTpl` renders OAuth2 tokens in the browser to illustrate what is available in the `AuthResult`.
+This is **not safe for production**; anyone with access to the page can use those tokens to impersonate the user.
+  - In a real application, keep tokens server-side and use them only when calling the provider’s APIs.
+- Redirect URLs:
+  - The example uses a `sanitizeRedirectURL` helper that only allows relative, same-site paths and falls back to `/` for invalid or external URLs.
+  - When adapting this flow, keep the same constraints to avoid open redirect vulnerabilities.
+- Audience:
+  - `oauth2.JWTStateStore` can enforce an audience (via `WithAudience`) for the handshake JWT.
+Set this to a value that uniquely identifies your application and keep it consistent across deployments.

 ## Contributing